Scheduled MonumentsEnglandRing ditches

 What is Ring ditches?

-Ring ditches is a Bronze Age monument located in Oxfordshire, England.
+Ring ditches is a scheduled monument consisting of two concentric circular ditches of Neolithic or Bronze Age date, located in Oxfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006341.

 Who is responsible for protecting Ring ditches?